bcnmy/docs/docs/tutorials/v4Migration.md

     };
     ```

-4. When using `buildTokenPaymasterUserOp` method, the spendor cannot be undefined.
+4. When using `buildTokenPaymasterUserOp` method, the spender cannot be undefined.
 The BiconomyTokenPaymasterRequest `spender` type has changed from string to `0x${string}`, users need to convert spender to `0x${string}` like following.

     ```typescript
     // V3